tian15919/MiniOBanswer/polardb/external/pgvector/README.md

 #### Why are there less results for a query after adding an HNSW index?

-Results are limited by the size of the dynamic candidate list (`hnsw.ef_search`).
+Results are limited by the size of the dynamic candidate list (`hnsw.ef_search`), which is 40 by default.
 There may be even less results due to dead tuples or filtering conditions in the query.
-We recommend setting `hnsw.ef_search` to at least twice the `LIMIT` of the query.
-If you need more than 500 results, use an IVFFlat index instead.
+Enabling [iterative index scans](#iterative-index-scans) can help address this.

+Also, note that `NULL` vectors are not indexed (as well as zero vectors for cosine distance).

 #### Why are there less results for a query after adding an IVFFlat index?